 - Cheonmachong – North Gyeongsang.
 One of the Royal tombs of Gyeongju – large tumulus which was built in the 5th or 6th century AD.
 This 12.7 m tall artificial hill has a wood-lined passage in it.
 11,500 artifacts have been recovered from this tomb.
 Tomb contained interesting drawing of so called "Korean Pegasus" – horse with eight legs.

 - Donggureung Royal Tombs – Gyeonggi, near Seoul.
-The best representatives of the royal tombs of Joseon Dynasty.
+The most impressive royal tombs of Joseon Dynasty.
 This group consists of nine tombs where 7 kings and 10 queens have been buried in the 15th – 19th century.
 In Geonwolleung tomb is buried King Taejo – the first king in this dynasty.

 - Gimhae tumuli (Daeseong-dong tumuli) – South Gyeongsang.
 Necropolis of the kings and noblemen of Gaya state.
 Site contains diverse burials, most were made in the late 3rd – early 5th century AD.

-- Gold Crown Tomb – North Gyeongsang.
-Another one of the Royal tombs of Gyeongju – large tumulus which was built in the 5th or 6th century AD.
+- Gold Crown Tomb (Geumgwanchong) – North Gyeongsang.
+One of the Royal tombs of Gyeongju – large tumulus which was built in the 5th or 6th century AD.
 This tomb was very rich with treasures including very ornate golden crowns of Silla Kings.
 More than 40,000 artifacts have been recovered from this tomb – mostly jewelry and other precious items.

 - Goryeong Jisandong Tumuli – North Gyeongsang.
 Group of nobleman’s burials from the Daegaya period, built in the 4th – 6th century AD.
 Thus far are known 704 burials with diverse design.